-The 10 Most Exciting Dallas Restaurant Openings in 2024
+The 20 Most Exciting Dallas Restaurant Openings in 2024

 9850 Walnut Hill Lane, Suite 305

-From This & That Hospitality (Sfuzzi, Double D’s) comes another cool, new spot in Dallas — this time in Lake Highlands.
-Debuting in the former RM 12:20 Bistro, Goldie’s will be an American restaurant featuring steak, pasta, and more.
-According to the Dallas Morning News, owner Brandon Hays is partnering with his wife (who co-owns Session Pilates and was recently general manager at El Carlos Elegante) for this project.
+From This and That Hospitality (Sfuzzi, Double D’s) comes another cool, new spot in Dallas — this time in Lake Highlands.
+Debuting in the former RM 12:20 Bistro on March 28, Goldie’s will be an American restaurant featuring steak, pasta, and more.
+Created by This and That’s Brandon Hays and his wife Brittany Grignon (founder/owner of SESSION Pilates), along with restaurant veteran Brittni Clayton, the new spot was designed by Studio Thomas James.
+The sleek, modern space boasts 26 seats in dining, plus eight bar seats.
+There’s also a patio which seats about 40 people.
+Menu highlights include cocktails like BC’s Cosmo and mezcal-based Pucker Up, Buttercup, as well as bites including bone marrow bruschetta, tuna tataki, and beet hummus.
+Guests will also find entrees from executive chef Matt Perry like a pork chop, fresh catch fish, and a NY strip.

-JOEY
+JOEY (Now Open)

 8687 N. Central Expressway, Suite 307 (NorthPark Center)